 It’s highly distinctive, nay unique, and varies wildly every year.
 It also remains modestly priced despite its worldwide success.
-Even old vintages are available, and those are easy to find and remain affordable.
-But perhaps the key to cult success is its variability; not in quality, but in style.
+Even old vintages are available, and those are easy to find and stay affordable.
+But perhaps the key to cult success is its variability; not in quality, but style.
 There is always something new to discover, no matter how many times you meet it.

 While Chateau Musar is most famous for its red, it also makes a white and rosé wine of similar stature.
 Now there are others.
 There’s a “second label” red called Hochar Pére et Fils.
 In 2006, Musar brought out an entry-level range of young red, white and rosé wines designed for immediate drinking, called Jeune.

-Some try to pigeonhole the red Chateau Musar as if it were from Bordeaux, or the Rhône or some other Southern French region.
+Some try to pigeonhole the red Chateau Musar as if it were from Bordeaux, the Rhône or some other Southern French region.
 Some describe it as Claret-with-an-edge, while occasionally there can even be something Burgundian about it.
-The reality is that it has French influences, but it’s wine unlike any other.
+The reality is that it has French influences, but it’s a wine, unlike any other.
 Chateau Musar Red is an organically certified blend made with French grape varieties; 50-80% Cabernet Sauvignon, plus Cinsault and Carignan, added in various amounts according to the harvest year.

 All this makes the comparison of several vintages of Chateau Musar a frequent pastime.
-In wine parlance, this is called a “vertical” tasting.
+In wine terminology, this is called a “vertical” tasting.
 Amongst friends it’s much more fun than that, it’s called a Musarathon.
 There is probably one going on somewhere in the world right now, where each friend brings along a different vintage.
 I have either participated or organised several of these, so clearly I’m a fan and never tire of it, always finding something new or unexpected.

 With food, Chateau Musar red is brilliant with Middle Eastern and North African dishes, as you’d expect.
-Try Mezze, (a selection of small dishes including hummus, anchovies, olives, chickpeas, buckwheat and pitta bread), Charmoula, (a North African pesto of lemon juice, parsley, coriander, cumin and fennel for fish and chicken), and Tabbouleh and Fattoush salads.
+Try Mezze, (a selection of small plates including hummus, anchovies, olives, chickpeas, buckwheat and pitta bread), Charmoula, (a North African pesto of lemon juice, parsley, coriander, cumin and fennel for fish and chicken), and Tabbouleh and Fattoush salads.
 Musar and lamb kebab?
 Absolutely!
 If you prefer traditional British fare, then Roast lamb, stews and mature hard cheeses hit the spot.

 The Chateau Musar Wines